saintpete/twilio-go/README.md

 }
 ```

-Not all errors will be a `rest.Error` however - HTTP timeouts and JSON parse
+Not all errors will be a `rest.Error` however - HTTP timeouts, canceled
-errors (HTML error pages, bad gateway responses from proxies) can also be
+context.Contexts, and JSON parse errors (HTML error pages, bad gateway
-returned.
+responses from proxies) may also be returned as plain Go errors.